 This is an excellent move for working that deep transversus abdominis muscle, which is so important to diastasis recti repair.
 Get on your hands and knees and place your hands shoulder-width apart and your knees hip-width apart.
 Lift your chest forward as you inhale, drawing in your stomach closer to your spine.
 Finally, exhale and repeat.
-Again, slow and controlled movements are best.
+Again, think slow and controlled movements.
 You really want to engage your deep core, so there is no need to rush.

 7. Bent Knee Fall Outs

 Another great diastasis workout is the bent knee fall out.
 This exercise engages the transverse abdominal muscle and obliques, another important abdominal muscle.
 Lie on your back with your knees bent and feet flat while maintaining the normal curve in your lower back.
 Tighten your abdominal muscles, then gently lower one leg out the side while keeping the other leg bent and pointing up towards the ceiling.
 Keep your pelvis stable throughout this exercise.
 Return your leg to the starting position and repeat with the other leg.